Less and less seen as a medical priority by stretched NHS podiatry services corns can nevertheless be extremely debilitating.

 They are simply focused areas of dense hard skin over pressure points and have no root as many people believe.
 They can be removed and if skillfully done it is not a painful treatment however they will nearly always return if nothing is done to change the cause.

-Mr Thomson is genuinely committed to preventative treatment and has a number of practiced methods for relieving the pressure with simple and inexpensive insoles, that will in most cases not only provide greater comfort but will lengthen the time between repeat visits.
-It is very rare that a patient needs to been seen every 3 or 4 weeks.
+Mr Thomson is genuinely committed to preventative treatment and has a number of methods for relieving the pressure with simple and inexpensive insoles, that will in most cases not only provide greater comfort but will lengthen the time between repeat visits.
+It is very rare that a patient needs to been seen every 3 or 4 weeks so if you are in that position give us a chance to improve your feet for the long term.
 With a thorough course of treatment and pressure relief many patients can double their usual time between visits.